Published: November 25, 2020 | Updated: November 27, 2020 | Posted by: Mayee Gonzales | Car Insurance

 First-time car owners are usually clueless about taking care of their new four-wheeled baby.
 What should you check before taking the car out for a drive?
 How often should you change oil?
 How can you tell if there’s an engine issue?

 These questions and more are discussed in formal driving lessons.
-Driving school training includes modules on vehicle maintenance and troubleshooting to help you ensure your car won’t encounter problems on the road.
+Driving lesson training includes modules on vehicle maintenance and troubleshooting to help you ensure your car won’t encounter problems on the road.

 Driving schools provide their own training vehicles that students can use to practice driving.
 Your spanking brand-new car won’t get scratches and dents while you’re learning as a new driver.

-One valuable advantage of attending a driving school is the assistance you get when you apply for a driver’s license.
+One valuable advantage of attending a driving lesson is the assistance you get when you apply for a driver’s license.